mbykov/speckled-band/Readme.md

 # speckled-band.js

 "Oh, my God!
 Helen!
 It was the band!
 The speckled band!"
+(The Adventure of the Speckled Band (1892))

 Speckled band breaks a string on chunks depending on code ranges